azatkariuly/qulixsSystems/readme.txt

 1. Run "create-user.sql" script file on your MySQL Software.
-Location of sql script: src/main/resources/create-user.sql
+(MySQLScript/create-user.sql)
 2. Edit the file config.properties (src/main/resources/config.properties) with your url (db.url) .
 3. Import maven project.
 4. Run on your server.